Oromo expansion: Mélbah (1522–1530) and Mudena (1530–1538)

-Three Stages of Oromo Movements
+Three stages of Oromo movements

 By the 1530s, the Oromo pastoralists had developed a three-staged method for territorial expansion; "scouting, night time surprise attack and settlement" (159).
 The introduction of scouting teams shows that the Oromo pastoralists had quickly become accustomed to border warfare.
-The night time attacks that would come to follow were unceasing and relentless, stripping the community of their "booty" and killing a large amount of the warrior class, then escaping before dawn as to avoid being followed back to their basecamps.
-Once the community under siege was broken down enough to be settled without resistance, the remaining peoples would quickly be integrated through Moggaasaa, having their status', material goods and general livelihoods returned to them.
+The night time attacks that would come to follow were unceasing and relentless, stripping the community of their "booty" and killing a large amount of the warrior class, then escaping before dawn as to avoid being followed back to their base camps.
+Once the community under siege was broken down enough to be settled without resistance, the remaining peoples would quickly be integrated through Moggaasaa, having their status, material goods and general livelihoods returned to them.
 The remaining warriors would join the Oromo gada's troops.
 With each period of adoption into the fighting class, the Oromo's knowledge of the local terrain would increase drastically.

 Kilolé (1538–1546)

 After the death of Ahmed Gragn, Kilolé resumed his predecessor's raids and pierced further into Ethiopian territory.
-Aided by the weakening of both the Ethiopian Empire and Adal, he raided as far as the province of Dewaro, north of Bali.
+Aided by the weakening of both the Ethiopian Empire and the Adal Sultanate, he raided as far as the province of Dawaro, north of Bali.
 Again, however, after each raid, the parties returned to their villages.
 Bahrey's dating might, however, be off, as Shihab ad-din, who had written a decade before Ahmed Gragn's death, noted a locality named Werre Qallu, an Oromo name, in the province of Dawaro.
 Francisco de Almeida, however, agreed with Bahrey's dating, by affirming that the Oromo first began migrating around the time of Ahmed Gragn's invasion (1527).

 Bifolé (1546–1554)

 During the time of luba Bifolé, the Oromo migration achieved its first major success.
 All previous movements had been minor raids on neighbouring provinces, but under Bifolé, new raids were undertaken that began to weaken Ethiopian control.
 All of Dewaro was pillaged, and Fatagar to its north was attacked for the first time.
 Furthermore, according to Bahrey, the inhabitants of the pillaged areas were enslaved to become gebrs (Ge'ez: ገብር gabr; Amh. ግብር gebr, Tgn. ግብሪ gebri), a term referring more precisely to "tax-paying serfs", similar to the serfs in Ethiopia during feudal times.
 Emperor Gelawdewos, however, campaigned in the south as a result of those attacks.
 According to his chronicle, the Emperor defeated the Oromo incursions and made subject to his rule those he captured, which prevented further attacks for some time, with further incursions reduced to skirmishes.
 The initial attacks were significant, however, on a much larger and more devastating scale to the Ethiopian dynasty.
-Despite his reprisals, Gelawdewos was troubled and was forced to settle refugees in a town of Wej, north of Lake Zway, around 1550-1.
+Despite his reprisals, Gelawdewos was troubled and was forced to settle refugees in a town of Wej, north of Lake Zway, around 1550–1551.